arjunsat/MOSFET-CMOS-INVERTER-CHARACTERISATION/Day1/READ.md

 # 📘 CMOS Project – Day 1 Report

 Welcome to my Day 1 notes from the **CMOS Project**.
-This repo captures my learnings, simulations, and lab activities in a structured and fun way 🚀.
+This repo captures my learnings, simulations, and lab activities.

 ---